ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Introduction

-Although actions generated by the LLM could be sub-optimal or sometimes lead to failures, we employ these actions to guide exploration in RL.
-Previous exploration strategies for RL (e.g., $\epsilon$-greedy and Boltzmann exploration~\cite{sutton2018reinforcement}) explored the state-action space in a stochastic manner, which focuses on the exploration-exploitation trade-off.
-However, these methods lack guided mechanisms as they do not incorporate prior knowledge to expedite convergence.
-Therefore, we utilize the LLM as a few-shot planner to create actions that act as exploration steps in RL.
-This strategy increases the likelihood of encountering successful states, thereby gathering more relevant state-action pairs for the off-policy RL agent.
+On the other hand, Reinforcement Learning (RL) offers a powerful framework for learning decision-making and control policies through interaction with the environment~\cite{kober2013reinforcement}.
+However, RL struggles with the ``curse of dimensionality,'' where large observation and action spaces slow down exploration and convergence.
+To address this, we propose combining FMs and RL by using FMs to guide the RL agent’s exploration as depicted in Figure~\ref{fig:overview}.
+While actions generated by FMs may be suboptimal or fail, they can highlight meaningful regions in the action space for exploration.
+Traditional RL exploration strategies (e.g., $\epsilon$-greedy, Boltzmann exploration~\cite{sutton2018reinforcement}) are stochastic, focusing on exploration-exploitation trade-offs, but lack mechanisms to incorporate prior knowledge for faster convergence.
+Instead, we use LLMs as few-shot planners, generating actions that serve as exploration steps in RL, increasing the likelihood of successful states and gathering more relevant state-action pairs for off-policy RL agents.

-Our method, ExploRLLM, enhances the robot system by incorporating reinforcement learning with FMs.
-This integration ensures enhanced performance compared to the plan generated by FMs, compensating for their inherent sub-optimality and biases.
-In turn, the FMs aid in accelerating RL training convergence by reducing the observation spaces and directing the exploration process.
-To summarize, our main contributions are: \begin{enumerate} \item We propose ExploRLLM, which employs an RL agent with a) residual action and observation spaces derived from affordances identified by FMs and b) uses an LLM to guide exploration. \item We develop the prompting method for LLM-based exploration using hierarchical-language-model-programs and demonstrate that our exploration method significantly shortens RL's convergence time. \item We show that ExploRLLM achieves better final performance than the policies derived solely from the LLM and VLM by comparing it to several state-of-the-art baselines.
-We also show that the ExploRLLM policy can be transferred to unseen colors, letters, tasks, and real-world settings without additional training. \end{enumerate}
+Our method, ExploRLLM, improves performance by compensating for FMs' sub-optimality and biases through RL, while FMs accelerate RL training by reducing observation spaces and guiding exploration.
+To summarize, our main contributions are the following. \begin{enumerate} \item We propose ExploRLLM, which employs an RL agent with a) residual action and observation spaces based on affordances identified by FMs and b) LLM-guided exploration. \item We introduce a prompting method for LLM-based exploration using hierarchical language-model programs, leading to faster convergence. \item We show that ExploRLLM outperforms policies derived solely from LLMs and VLMs and generalizes to unseen scenarios, tasks, and real-world settings without additional training. \end{enumerate}